In-Between Hop (Slow-Pitch)

 Also known as: in-between hop, awkward hop

-The in-between hop is the awkward moment mid-bounce when a ground ball is neither a clean short hop nor a clean high hop — the hardest timing to field cleanly, requiring a fielder to adjust their glove height at the last instant.
+The in-between hop is the awkward mid-bounce moment when a ground ball is neither low enough to pick off the dirt nor high enough to receive comfortably.
+This means the hardest timing to field cleanly.

-The fix is footwork, not hands: rather than reaching for the ball wherever it happens to be, the fielder takes a small adjusting step — forward to attack a short hop, or a slight hesitation to let a high hop develop — so the glove arrives at a predictable, catchable point in the bounce rather than the in-between zone.
+The fix is footwork, not hands.
+Rather than reaching for the ball wherever it happens to be, the fielder takes a small adjusting step.
+This means forward to meet it early, or a brief hold to let it climb.
+This means.
+As a result, the glove arrives at a predictable point in the arc.
+The step is tiny and it happens in the last two strides.
+This is exactly why it goes untrained.
+This means it looks like nothing on video and decides the play.

-Drill "bad-hop reps" intentionally — have a coach throw ground balls off an uneven surface or short-hop machine so your feet learn to make micro-adjustments under real unpredictability rather than only clean, predictable hops.
+Drill deliberately bad reps.
+This means have a coach roll balls off an uneven surface.
+As a result, your feet learn micro-adjustments under real unpredictability rather than only clean, rehearsed bounces.

 Example

-Seeing the ball about to arrive at the in-between point of its hop, the shortstop takes one quick shuffle step forward to attack it as a short hop instead of letting it rise into the awkward mid-bounce zone.
+Seeing the ball about to reach the awkward point of its climb, the shortstop takes one quick shuffle forward to meet it early rather than letting it rise into the dead zone.

 Why it matters

-Fielders who can adjust their approach to avoid the in-between hop field a far higher percentage of routine grounders cleanly.
-SwingVantage can review footwork timing on ground-ball reps to flag fielders who are consistently caught at the awkward bounce point.
+Fielders who adjust their approach convert a far higher percentage of routine grounders.
+SwingVantage can review footwork timing on ground-ball reps to flag fielders who are reliably caught mid-arc.

 How it shows up on video